Succeeding in Science

 Sample student schedule

 Taking care of your mental health is a very important part of succeeding in your undergrad studies.
-Luckily, there are many resources both on- and off-campus that you can take advantage of.
+Luckily, there are many resources both on- and off-campus that you can take advantage of and they are all listed in this handy Resource Guide.
+Not sure where to start?
+Check out the Wellness Services Navigator to steer you in the right direction.

 • A centre that listens, provides resources and works with you to choose the best option for you.
 You have access to this service, whether the sexual violence happened on- or off-campus